Barrie Hobkirk with his Scrapper at the 2012 Combat Graffiti event in Richmond, B.C. Marty Higgs photo.

-Barrie Hobkirk passed away Saturday, Jan.
-26, 2019, at 6:15 p.m., ending his long, painful, and hard-fought battle with a cancer that he could not beat this time.
+Barrie Hobkirk passed away Jan.
+27, 2019, ending his long, painful and hard-fought battle with a cancer that he could not beat this time.

 After seven months spent in the hospital, they told him the treatment would kill him if he continued, and he came home in June.

-He was born in San Diego, Calif.
-The Hobrirk family moved to Canada, where his father had immigrated to when he was a young man hailing from Scotland.
-Barrie lived in Richmond, B.C., and later North Delta, B.C., both of which are in the Vancouver area.
+He was born in Vancouver, B.C., and the Hobrirk family later moved to the United States.
+His father had immigrated to Canada when he was a young man hailing from Scotland.
+Sometime in the 1950s, they moved from California back to Vancouver B.C.

-I met Barr when I was 16 and we were flying events at the VGMC Internationals.
+I met Barr when I was 16 and we were flying events at the Vancouver Gas Model Club Internationals.
 You know a good friend when you meet one, and we hit it off right from the start.

 In the speed circle, Barr flew 1/2A speed with his own three-port TeeDee .049.
 He made a slug, brazed it to the liner and used the space to create the third port.
 He held many speed records with his 1/2A Pink Lady.
 Barrie was also a world renown expert on antique Maserati open-wheel race cars; he could authenticate any part of, or a complete car from one that was a black-market fake.